ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 When you create secondary data volumes, you select a volume profile that best meets your requirements.
 Volume profiles are available as three predefined [tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) or as a [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
 These volume profiles relate to virtual server instance profiles:

-* A [3 IOPS general-purpose tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provides IOPS/GB performance suitable for a virtual server instance Balanced profile.
+* A [3 IOPS general-purpose tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provides IOPS/GB performance suitable for a Balanced profile.
-* A [5-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance suitable for a virtual server instance Compute profile.
+* A [5-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance suitable for a Compute profile.
-* A [10-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance suitable for a virtual server instance Memory profile.
+* A [10-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance suitable for a Memory profile.

 ## Next steps
 {: #vs-nextsteps-profiles}

-After you choose a profile, it's time to create an instance.
+After you choose a profile, you can create an instance.

 * [Creating an instance by using the UI](/docs/vpc?topic=vpc-creating-virtual-servers)
 * [Creating an instance by using the CLI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=cli)